-On August 23, 2018, the Company entered into the Second Lien Credit Agreement to provide for a second term loan commitment (the "Second Lien Term Loan") in which the Company borrowed an aggregate principal amount of \$170.0 million.
-Borrowings under the Second Lien Term Loan bear interest, at the Company's election, at either (i) the Alternative Base Rate, as defined per the credit agreement, plus 6.00% per annum, or (ii) LIBOR plus 7.00% per annum.
-The maturity date on the Second Lien Term Loan is August 23, 2026, with principal payment due in full on the maturity date.
+On August 23, 2018, the Company entered into the First Lien Credit Agreement (the "First Lien Term Loan") in which the Company borrowed an aggregate principal amount of \$950.0 million, which matures on August 23, 2025.
+On February 6, 2020, the Company entered into the Second Amendment to Credit Agreement (the "Second Amendment") which provides for a decrease in the applicable margin on the First Lien Term Loan and the Revolving Credit Facility and an increase to the letter of credit sublimit by \$10.0 million.
+The First Lien Term Loan and the Second Amendment are collectively referred to as the "Amended First Lien Term Loan".

+Borrowings under the Amended First Lien Term Loan bear interest, at the Company's election, at either (i) the Alternative Base Rate, as defined per the credit agreement, plus 1.25% per annum, or (ii) LIBOR plus 2.25% per annum.
 Interest payments are due quarterly, or more frequently, based on the terms of the credit agreement.
-The First Lien Term Loan and Second Lien Term Loan are collectively referred to as the "Term Loans".
+As of March 31, 2020, the Company has satisfied all required principal payments under the Amended First Lien Term Loan and the remainder is due at maturity.

-The Term Loans require prepayments in the case of certain events including: property or asset sale in excess of \$5.0 million, proceeds in excess of \$5.0 million from an insurance settlement, or proceeds from a new debt agreement.
-An additional prepayment may be required under the First Lien Term Loan related to excess cash flow for the respective measurement periods.
+The Amended First Lien Term Loan requires prepayments in the case of certain events including: property or asset sale in excess of \$5.0 million, proceeds in excess of \$5.0 million from an insurance settlement, or proceeds from a new debt agreement.
+An additional prepayment may be required under the Amended First Lien Term Loan related to excess cash flow for the respective measurement periods.

-All of the indebtedness under the Term Loans is and will be guaranteed by the Company's existing and future material domestic subsidiaries and is and will be secured by substantially all of the assets of the Company and such guarantors.
-The Term Loans contain customary negative covenants.
-At March 31, 2019, the Company was in compliance with all applicable covenants pertaining to the Term Loans.
+All of the indebtedness under the Amended First Lien Term Loan is and will be guaranteed by the Company's existing and future material domestic subsidiaries and is and will be secured by substantially all of the assets of the Company and such guarantors.
+The Amended First Lien Term Loan contains customary negative covenants.
+At March 31, 2020, the Company was in compliance with all applicable covenants.